ivopavlov87/widgets/README.md

 # Widgets - The App For Widgets

+This is the end result of the app that is made using [David Bryant Copeland](https://github.com/davetron5000)'s book: [Sustainable Web Development With Ruby on Rails: Practical Tips for Building Web Applications that Last](https://sustainable-rails.com/).

+It is a great book with a lot of useful information, great examples, and is written in a conversational tone that makes getting through technical reading very enjoyable.
+Please support his work if you find this repo helpful.

 ## Ivo's Notes
 Due to Apple Silicon, and my limited knowledge of Docker, I have changed how the app works.
 Now, you just run `rails s` and you're ready to work natively on port 3000.